riastradh/daence/README.md

 Taylor ‘Riastradh’ Campbell <campbell+daence@mumble.net>

-- **WARNING: Daence is a work in progress.
-The definition and API may change.
-There may be bugs or mistakes in the security analysis.**

 **Daence** is a deterministic authenticated cipher built out of Poly1305 and either Salsa20 or ChaCha.
-This repository contains a definition, security analysis, reference implementation, and test vectors for Daence.
+This repository contains the source code for https://eprint.iacr.org/2020/067 -- the definition, security analysis, reference implementation, and test vectors for Daence -- as well as implementations in C (based on primitives in either NaCl/TweetNaCl, SUPERCOP, libsodium, or BearSSL), Go, JavaScript, and Rust, and a toy implementation in Python.

 ## Usage